armurox/Food_App/README.md

 ## Acknowledgments

-This project was created with Flask, SQLite, and the Spoonacular API.
+This project was created with Flask, SQLite, the Spoonacular API and OpenAI API.